ModFest/template/README.md

 # ModFest Mod Templates!

 Mod templates tailored towards use at [ModFest](https://modfest.net/) events.
+Uses local copying to not pollute your commit log (or repo header).

 ## To Use: